 Every morning I fire up Alexa and play some contemporary Christian.
 It’s soothing, has great meaning, and is always appropriate for little ears.
 Plus, the benefits of listening to music is well-documented.
 Studies have shown that music can enhance fine motor skills, pattern recognition, and speech development.
 In other words, you’re teaching your baby about Jesus and assisting with her development!

-If you want to kill two birds with one stone, check out Scripture Lullabies.
+Once again, I can’t recommend Scripture Lullabies enough.
 My mother-in-law got me into this series and it’s now an integral part of our wind-down routine.
-This series is great for scripture memorization and the melody is beautiful.